Waterloo & City line: The Travolator

 When the line was built, the platforms at Bank (then known as City) were located a considerable distance from the surface exits, and a long sloping tunnel had to be negotiated on foot.
-This led to constant complaints and from 1929 there were many proposals to improve the arrangements, as passenger numbers increased, adding congestion to the physical exertion.
+This led to constant complaints, and from 1929 there were many proposals to improve the arrangements, as passenger numbers increased, adding congestion to the physical exertion.
 The proposals had included new escalators, direct connection to adjacent Central London Railway (later Central line) platforms, and new, closer, tunnelled exits.

 In the 1950s, a Speedwalk system of people movers consisting of a continuous rubber belt system, was implemented in certain American cities.
 After considerable delay considering this and alternatives, British Railways let a contract on 4 July 1957 for the civil engineering works in driving a new sloping access tunnel, in which a pair of travolators (at the time often written Trav-O-Lator) would be installed by Waygood Otis.
 Otis did not, at this stage, gain a contract.

 However, as work was getting under way, the government imposed heavy cuts in capital expenditure on the railways, and after considerable deliberation, it was decided once again to defer alleviation of the problem; no financial benefit was anticipated from the scheme, whereas competing schemes would significantly reduce operational costs.
 The consulting engineers were directed to suspend work on 11 December 1957, although some enabling work, particularly a sewer diversion, proceeded.

 The financial restrictions were not long-lasting, and on 10 July 1958 it was announced that the work would resume.
-It progressed without further major difficulties and a formal opening by the Lord Mayor of London took place on 27 September 1960, coming into public use immediately.
+It progressed without further major difficulties.
+The new installation was formally opened by the Lord Mayor of London on 27 September 1960, and came into public use immediately.
 There were two parallel travolators, each with a moving surface having 488 platform sections each 40 × 16 in; the whole length is 302 ft on an inclination of 1 in 7 (about 14.3%).
 There was a moving handrail.
 In the morning peak both travolators would operate upwards, with arriving passengers being required to walk down the original ramps; at other times one travolator operated in each direction.
 The original Otis Trav-O-Lators have since been replaced by CNIM machines.

 In association with the work, some improvements were made to the station environment at the Waterloo station, and a 2 1/2 minute frequency was implemented in the peaks; this involved some minor signalling changes, reversion to alternating platform use at Bank, and the use of turnover drivers and guards (where the arriving driver and guard are replaced by staff waiting at the appropriate place for the change of direction, sometimes referred to as "stepping up").
 A Rear Cab Clear plunger is provided at Bank so that the arriving driver can confirm that he is clear of the cab and the "step-back" driver can depart when the signal clears.
 Overall, the work had cost £910,500.